jienagu/Shiny_Interactive_Presentation/README.md

 # Shiny_Interactive_Presentation
-This is a shiny app that you can generate interactive presentation from shiny ui with foreign languages
+Unlock the shiny possibilities of supporting foreign languages and unite #rstats from all over the world together!

 Live demo: https://appforiarteam.shinyapps.io/D3_folded_bar_presentation/